FAQs

 -

 The first step is booking an Initial Behaviour Assessment.
-This is a comprehensive 90-minute consultation where I get to know you and your dog, assess what's happening, identify the underlying causes, and create a tailored treatment plan.
+This is a comprehensive 90-minute consultation where I get to know you and your dog, assess what's happening, identify the underlying causes, and create a tailored behaviour plan.

 From there, we'll discuss whether a training programme is the right next step and which one would work best for your dog's specific needs.